AndrewBresee/Gratitude/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Gratitudes

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  For those that want to get more enjoyment out of life, and see the world in a better light.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Many studies show that writing something you are greatful for a day increase overall happiness and helps retain good memories.
+But keeping a journal takes time, and is easy to forget.
+"Gratitudes" makes this easy.
+"Gratitudes" makes writing short tidbits simple and fun.
+All of your gratitudes are stored securely, so you can look through them at anytime and reexperience your fond memories.

 ## Problem ##
   > Describe the problem your product solves.

+  Writing in a journal is a hard habit to keep.
+It takes time, is easy to forget, and can feel intimidating when we don't have much to write about.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Gratitudes is a simple app that encourages you to only write a little bit everyday.
+It is very easy to use, and only takes a few seconds to write about something you are greatful for.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "'Gratitudes" makes journaling fast, easy, and Great-full!

 ## How to Get Started ##
   > Describe how easy it is to get started.

+ Getting started is easy!
+All you have to do is download the app, and make a profile.
+All of which you can do in under a minute!
+After that, you are set to start writing your daily gratitudes.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "'Gratitudes' is great!
+Since I have started a month ago I have writen about something nice that happened to me almost everyday.
+My overall happiness has deffinetly improved!
+On days when I am not feeling so great I go back and re-read all of the nice things that have happened to me.
+It is a total pick me up!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  If you want to start using the simplest, and most greatful journaling app, download Greatfulness today!
+You won't regret it.